Psy: 2012–2013: "Gangnam Style" and international breakthrough

-On November 7, 2012, Psy held a speech in England at the Oxford Union to discuss the inspiration behind "Gangnam Style" and his next album.
+On November 7, 2012, Psy gave a talk at the Oxford Union in England to discuss the inspiration behind "Gangnam Style" and his next album.
 He told the audience that due to the success of "Gangnam Style" he is now living in both a dream and a nightmare, as it will be difficult for his next song to equal "Gangnam Style"'s success.
 He also talked about his early life and the moment he realized "Gangnam Style" became famous.
 According to The Independent, tickets for his speech were "in such demand they had to be assigned by ballot—a method not required when former presidential candidate John McCain spoke earlier that year, nor when Mother Teresa, the Dalai Lama nor Michael Jackson spoke".

 On November 12, 2012, Psy became the second South Korean music artist to appear at the MTV Europe Music Awards where he performed "Gangnam Style" and held off competition from Rihanna, Katy Perry, and Lady Gaga to win the "Best Video" award.
 The event was broadcast worldwide and hosted by the German model and actress Heidi Klum, who introduced Psy to the audience as the "undisputed King of Pop".
 A few days later, American singer-songwriter Madonna performed a mashup of "Gangnam Style" and "Give It 2 Me" alongside Psy and her backup dancers during a concert in New York City at Madison Square Garden during The MDNA Tour.
 Psy later told reporters that his gig with Madonna had "topped his list of accomplishments".

 On November 24, 2012, "Gangnam Style" became the most viewed video in YouTube history, surpassing the previous most-watched video, Justin Bieber's "Baby".
 The number of views was achieved about eleven times faster than Bieber's.
 Psy later won four awards at the 2012 Mnet Asian Music Awards in Hong Kong on November 30, 2012.
 On December 21, 2012, "Gangnam Style" reached 1 billion views on YouTube, becoming the first video to do so in the website's history.
 He met actor and stunt performer Jackie Chan, who called him a role model that proved that "dreams do come true".
 Also, he was selected as Singer of the Year in the public survey conducted by Gallup Korea that year.